 Recommendations for Use: Indicated for studies requiring a measure for language comprehension.

 Supplemental: Stroke and Unruptured Cerebral Aneurysm and Subarachnoid Hemorrhage (SAH)

 Purpose: The Token Test is used to assess auditory comprehension in persons with developmental and acquired disorders affecting language.
 The examinee provides a gestural response in response to a verbal command.

-Scoring: The test is scored on a scale of 0–163.
-A sample of a Token test scoring sheet can be found on the web link provided above.
-The mean score for adults (and adolescent 14 years or older) is 161.
-Scores lower than 157 are virtually absent in a normal adult population.
+Scoring: The test is scored on a scale of 0-163.
+The mean score for normal adults (and adolescents 14 years or older) is 161.
+Scores lower than 157 are virtually absent in a non-clinical adult population.